 Limitations and Caveats

 Although some studies have shown that African mango can help with weight loss, they are small and poorly designed.
-Current clinical research has yet to confirm its safety and effectiveness as a weight loss supplement [R].
+Current clinical research has yet to confirm its safety and effectiveness as a weight-loss supplement .

 Some benefits were only studied in animals or cells.
 They may or may not apply to humans.

-It may also affect the rate of absorption of prescription drugs since it delays stomach emptying [R].
+It may also affect the rate of absorption of prescription drugs since it delays stomach emptying .

 The fruit is consumed by locals, and the seeds are ground and used in the preparation of various foods, cosmetics, and drugs.

-Seed extracts are available in the form of supplements [R].
+Seed extracts are available in the form of supplements .

-Users taking African mango supplements have a mixed level of satisfaction.
-Although many users had a positive level of satisfaction and were happy with the weight loss, a few showed discontent and reported no significant change in body weight.
+Users taking African mango supplements had a mixed level of satisfaction.
+Although many users reported satisfactory weight-loss results, a few showed discontent and reported no significant change in body weight.